vchelaru/FlatRedBall/CONTRIBUTING.md

 FlatRedBall Discord: https://discord.gg/tG5RBgw

+## Spread the Word

+FRB is a mature and powerful engine, and the more people who know about it, the better!
+Let others know that you're workig with the engine, show off your proggress, and invite others to join the community.

 ## Reporting a Bug

 If you believe you have encountered a bug with the FlatRedBall Engine or tools, please report a Github Issue.
 When reporting a bug, please include the minimum steps requires to reproduce the problem.
 Include very detailed steps and end the steps with the **observed** problem and **expected** behavior.
 If there are workarounds or actions which change the behavior of the bugs, include that as additional information after the steps.
 See below for an example: